"Never Forsaken" out NOW!

 Since we have already received everything that we will ever need in our spirit through Jesus Christ, the concept of giving a tithe in order for our Heavenly Father to give it back to us in multiplied amounts is simply the wrong attitude!
 It expresses an unbelief that God has not provided everything we will need.

 So why is giving an important part of receiving?
 While we have received all things for life and godliness through the knowledge of our Lord (2 Peter 1:3), all these things are deposited into our spirit.
 The AMP version of Hebrews 11:1 says, "Now faith is the assurance (title deed, confirmation) of things hoped for (divinely guaranteed), and the evidence of things not seen [the conviction of their reality—faith comprehends as fact what cannot be experienced by the physical senses]."
 It is important to note that giving without faith will not activate God's promises (Hebrews 4:2); this includes giving out of obligation or through coercion.
 Faith is the bridge between the spiritual and the physical worlds.
 Faith manifests in the physical world the spiritual realities that have been provided to us by grace.
-Faith cannot produce what grace has not already provided.
+Faith cannot produce what grace has not already provided (Ephesians 2:8).